nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Delete Command
 * We plan on adding a confirmation prompt before Cher deletes the contact.
 * If no matches are found, rather than returning an empty list, we plan on displaying the current list along with an error message indicating no users were found.
-* We also plan on implementing deleting my multiple attributes rather than just one.
+* We also plan on implementing deleting by multiple attributes rather than just one.